- Complete application for admission.

 - Official and final high school transcripts.

-Students not completing high school should send a transcript of their equivalency (GED) scores.
+Students not completing high school should send a transcript of their equivalency (GED or HSED) scores.

 - Official transcripts from all colleges and universities attended.